tomBrossart/koalaHolla/readme.md

 NOTES
   * how to add TSV file more efficiently -- this way? https://stackoverflow.com/questions/20455378/insert-tsv-files-into-postgresql-db
   * POSTICO Error -- couldnt insert new koala because ID already existed?
+  * How to change Postico column to boolean values
+  * Not sure why Data isn't working on line 10 -- trying to select which Koala to change RFT from false to true